opendatainitiative/opendatainitiative.github.io/open-data-legislation-implementation.md

 * Open Data Leadership sets the minimum quality, quantity, and frequency standards.
 The state departments and municipalities must at least mean the minimum to retain their certification and the ability to be published on the state open data portal.
 * Audits and CAFR reporting TBD

+# State Standards verses Municipal Independence
+* Who owns the Data?
+The group creating the data
+  * Responsible to display
+  * The state provides aggregation and added value
+  * Who get called for errors?

+# Publishing
+# Quantity and Quality
+# Additional Reporting Standards

 # Implementation Costs and Savings
 * Review of likely impacts that can be used to justify open data legislation
 * competitive bidding driving standardization.
 If every new technology contract is a snowflake, then every job will be expensive and slow.
 Standardization of open data terms, fields, accounting methods, and publishing schedules will allow vendors to create products that can be sold to multiple customers.
 This will drive down costs.